OUR SENSES &LEARNING – Intro #1c

 1. Chemo-receptors: These trigger an area of the medulla which detect blood-born hormones & drugs.
 Also involved in the vomiting reflex

-It’s the Vestibular Labyrinthine system. located in the inner ear.
-When malfunctioning, we can’t tell up from down, so moving from place to place without help is nearly impossible
+It’s the Vestibular Labyrinthine system, located in the inner ear.
+When malfunctioning, we can’t tell up from down, so moving from place to place without help is nearly impossible (↗️ Facebook Article)

 4. Itch: A distinct sensor system, part of other touch-related senses

+: Ability to detect the Earth’s magnetic fields, providing a sense of direction.
+It’s not strong (like in birds), but experiments show we do have some.
 The mechanism is not clear, but may have to do with deposits of ferric iron in our nose.
-It could be, since humans given magnetic implants have a much stronger magneto-ception than those without (MORE…. )
+It could be, since humans given magnetic implants have it much stronger than those without (MORE…. )

 7. Pressure: Identifying shapes, softness, textures, vibrations….